 You are reminded that you are solely responsible for the costs, which you incur, as a result of your participation in this procurement.

 Procurement Timeline

 The key dates for the procurement process are stated in Table 1 (Procurement Timetable) below.
-These dates are provided for your guidance only, and are subject to change.
+These dates are provided for your guidance only and are subject to change.

 Table 1: Procurement Timetable